nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

 Mocking objects in PHP has its limitations and gotchas.
 Some functionality can't be mocked or can't be mocked YET!
-If you locate such a circumstance, please please (pretty please with sugar on top) create a new issue on Github so it can be documented and resolved where possible.
+If you locate such a circumstance, please please (pretty please with sugar on top) create a new issue on GitHub so it can be documented and resolved where possible.
 Here is a list to note:

 1. Classes containing public __wakeup methods can be mocked but the mocked __wakeup